UIUC-iSchool-DataViz/is445_obuobg_spring2025/week13/lecture13p1.md

 <img src="images/graphics3d/versus.png" width="800"/>

-notes: here is a quick comparision chart to show key differences between a package like yt  & a special effects tool like houdini
+notes: here is a quick comparison chart to show key differences between a package like yt  & a special effects tool like houdini

 ---